rGunti/QuickExplain/linux-101/NOTES.md

 ~~`/dev/random`~~ and `/dev/urandom` are basically random number generators provided as device files.
 They can be read from in a similar way as `/dev/zero` but it will generate random bytes instead of NULL bytes.
 When writing to `/dev/urandom`, one can influence the output of it.

 ## Package Managers
-Most Linux distributions come with a so called "package manager".
+Most Linux distributions come with a so called "[package manager][2]".
 A package is a type of archive that contains a program, library, source code or documentation.
-A package manager is a program that keeps track of installed packages, checks for updates and dependencies.
+A package manager is a program that keeps track of installed packages, checks for updates and dependencies. _You might think of it as an "App Store" for your computer._

 It is regarded best practice to install programs using the package manager as much as possible.
 This has the advanges of reducing duplicates in program files due to required libraries, makes updates easier to install and usually reduces maintenance cost.